The Secret Language of Your Gut

 Start with Your Goals:

-Baseline Health Maintenance: Focus on diverse prebiotics from food, consider a basic multi-strain probiotic
+Baseline Health Maintenance: Focus on diverse prebiotics from food, consider basic multi-strain probiotic

-Post-Antibiotic Recovery: High-potency multi-strain probiotics plus S. boulardii
+Post-Antibiotic Recovery: High-potency multi-strain probiotics (Visbiome) plus S. boulardii

-Digestive Issues: Condition-specific strains, consider clinical-grade formulas like VSL#3
+Digestive Issues: Condition-specific strains, consider clinical-grade formulas like Visbiome for inflammatory conditions

 Mental Health Support: Psychobiotic strains plus omega-3s and stress management